comentarismo/comentarismo-gender/README.md

 # A API to determine gender on names

+Inside the redis bayes the following is applied:
+* female is good - that means is on the good bayes
+* male is bad - that means is on the bad bayes

 # Options
 ```
 GENDER_DEBUG, if true will debug all log entries for gender detection (optional)